Māori immersion allowance

 Primary principals

-If you are required to teach in te reo Māori immersion classes at levels 1, 2 or 3, you will receive an allowance of $4,000 per annum.
+If you are required to teach in te reo Māori immersion classes at levels 1, 2 or 3, you will receive a baseline allowance.

-The allowance is set out in clause 6.2.6 of your collective agreement.
+The allowance is set out in clause 6.2.6 of your collective agreements.

 Clause 6.2.6 - Primary Principals' Collective Agreement